insooth/insooth.github.io/deferred-initialisation.md

 };
 ```

-As a last step, we need to change `W::init` body to actually call `initialise` instead of executing directly the `B::action`.
+As a last step, we need to change `W::init` body to actually call the `initialise` member function instead of executing directly the `B::action`.

 ```c++
     void init()